Myanmar forces restore order after latest anti-Muslim violence

 Despite the presence of police in the village, about 100 Muslims had chosen to stay camped out in the woods with what belongings they had managed to salvage.

-Koko Naing said some of the people who had destroyed their homes were from neighboring villages.
+Koko Naing said some of the people who had destroyed their homes were from neighbouring villages.
 "I saw them and I knew their faces."

 Presidential spokesman Ye Htut said in a statement posted on his Facebook page that mobs had tried to set houses on fire in the Oakkan area and 77 were damaged.